Airfield

 Logistics Manager

-Cognitive skills your 1C7X1 training built — and where they transfer.
+Cognitive skills your 1C7X1 training built — and where they transfer in civilian work.

 Situational Awareness